An Organization Is Only as Good as the People Who Run It.

 Practically every company in the industrialized world is overpaying for its most valuable asset; not because its people aren’t giving it their all, but because "dysfunctional workplaces" have become the status quo.

-In fact research consistently shows that this dysfunction results in a knowledge worker unwittingly wasting more than 8-hours of time each and every week ... and this is just the tip of the iceberg!
+In fact research consistently shows that this dysfunction results in a knowledge-worker (someone who processes and communicates information to produce value) unwittingly wasting more than 8-hours of time each and every week ... and this is just the tip of the iceberg!

 Spira, J. B., "Overload!: How Too Much Information is Hazardous to Your Organization," John Wiley & Sons, 2011